 - the first year and second year of this programme

 - why you should choose this programme

 - the factsheet for this programme

 CME is a 4TU programme, which, in this case, means that if you sign up for this Master's programme, you are able to take courses at three of the other four universities in this federation.
 At the University of Twente, the Master’s programme in CME focuses on the management of the design and construction process in the building industry.
 You will gain thorough knowledge of both the engineering and organizational aspects of this intricate process.
 This combination is essential to mastering current practices in complex, innovative and multidisciplinary projects in dynamic environments.

 The UT approach centres on the market environment and the organization and management of the various stages of the building process.
 Keywords at the UT include: cooperation through the entire lifecycle, helicopter view, stakeholder approach and engaged scholarship.
 The emphasis is on designing, managing and organizing the design and construction process.
 More information about the focus areas at the other two technical universities can be found here.

 A few courses that you might take on the CME programme are shown below.
 See the first year page for a complete list and more detailed information.

 - Construction Industry Dynamics

 - Digital Technologies for Civil Engineering

 Your graduation project and Master’s thesis make up the final component of your CME degree.
-While completing your graduation project, you will gain individual, hands-on experience analyzing complex construction developments and exploring models for integrated solutions.
-This project takes the form of an in-depth research and design assignment, and culminates in the writing of your Master’s thesis.
+While completing your graduation project, you will gain individual, hands-on experience analysing complex construction developments and exploring models for integrated solutions.
+This project takes the form of an in-depth research and design assignment and culminates in the writing of your Master’s thesis.